In Ventura County, we support several different types of applications on the digital mesh network:

 VOIP voice chat.
 We run a Teamtalk server on the network.
 It supports text, audio and video chatting, and also allows you to share files and your desktop.
 It can be used at any time and we encourage you to hang out there, just as you would on your local FM repeater.

 Additionally there are web interfaces to the IRC network available.
-They’re generally called “MeshIRC” and are available at least on n3bkv and kg6wxc nodes.
+They’re generally called “MeshIRC” and are available at least on the kg6wxc server.

 The Teamtalk server supports video chat if your link to the server is of high quality.